-Nik was born in Dallas, Texas and raised in Phoenix, Arizona before fleeing west for college.
-He's now an actor, comedian, and activist in Los Angeles.
+Nik was born in Dallas, Texas and raised in Phoenix, Arizona before fleeing west to California at 17.
+He's now an actor and comedian in Los Angeles.

-Nik is also currently a design and production activist with Art Not War, a cultural impact and PR firm.
-During the 2016 presidential election, Nik was as an Associate Producer at MoveOn.org, where he produced videos, graphics, and live events targeting millennial voters, such the national stand-up comedy tour Laughter Trumps Hate; a get-out-the-vote PSA called "Millennials Against Trump;" and a sketch starring Gaby Hoffmann called "Cash or SuperPAC?."
-Previously, he worked for Elizabeth Warren's 2012 Senate campaign and for Alicia Keys' HIV/AIDS awareness initiative at RALLY, among other activist-y things.
+Nik is also currently a graphic designer and producer with Art Not War, a cultural impact and PR firm.
+During the incredibly depressing 2016 election season, Nik was as an Associate Producer at MoveOn.org, where he produced videos, graphics, and live events targeting millennial voters (see: a national stand-up comedy tour Laughter Trumps Hate; a get-out-the-vote PSA called "Millennials Against Trump;" and a sketch starring Gaby Hoffmann called "Cash or SuperPAC?").
+He also interned on Elizabeth Warren's 2012 Senate campaign and consulted for Alicia Keys' HIV/AIDS awareness initiative at RALLY, among other activist-y things.